Watching the News Bleed: The Radical Mutation of the Times-Picayune

 However, a few things are in my mind are unequivocal.

-(1) The public relations disaster that the Advance Publications has created due to its ham-handedness is of such epic proportion that an opinion survey on the matter could only be facilitated by a pollster skilled in dodging bottles.
+(1) The public relations disaster that the Advance Publications has created is of such epic proportion that an opinion survey on the matter could only be facilitated by a pollster skilled in dodging bottles.

 (2) There is a lot of merit to the idea of moving the Times-Picayune to a digital presence; there is not a lot of merit to leaving half the newsroom behind, as it is nearly impossible to imagine that the Times-Picayune can continue to achieve the same level of Pulitzer-Prize winning journalism (see last month’s series on incarceration in Louisiana as an example) after unloading so many experienced reporters.